Saltburn review

 The plot through-line recalls Patricia Clarkson’s The Talented Mr Ripley, although Emerald Fennell has attempted to temper the comparison.
 Yet the connection is apt for the shared self-loathing of both protagonists.
 Oliver Quick is so deeply consumed with self-loathing that constructing an imaginary self, accompanied with a tragic upbringing, is more satisfying to him than living his authentic experience.
 This self-loathing binds us to Oliver.
 As his fiendish behavior destroys life around him, its fascinating how he remains a distantly relatable character.

-And therein lies the fun divisiveness of Saltburn, and I mean fun.
+And therein lies the fun divisiveness of Saltburn, and I do mean fun.
 In an algorithm littered homogenized media-sphere, we can’t underestimate the importance of a film taking risks.
 Here Emerald Fennell has crafted a challenging piece of work, one risking it’s audience entirely giving up on a group of detestable personalities.
 What’s so clever about Saltburn is its ability to show you the deep insecurities informing these personalities.
 In other words, the hideousness is compelling because we have insight (from the film and our own lives) for why people could behave this way.

 One scene stands out.
 In the third act, the red lunch scene shows a family (and Oliver) in denial from a character’s death.
 Steeped in red lighting, the patriarch of the family, Sir James, orders those present in no uncertain words to EAT their meat pie, this occurring as his own dead son is wheeled past the closed curtain windows.
 It’s absurdly funny – normal people don’t behave like this.
 We don’t order our butler to shut the curtains to avoid seeing our dead child.
 But it’s also awful and sad, for it’s impossible not to relate to this extreme from of self-protection when someone we love dies.
 Hating these characters is part of the puzzle.
 Relating to them is the other part.
 The magic trick of Saltburn is getting you to do both at the same time.